Preparing Your 2021 Taxes

 For employer-paid travel expenses to be excluded from the pilot’s taxable income, the expense must be incurred while on a business trip that requires sleep or rest (an “overnight trip”).
 Expenses incurred on trips that aren’t overnight trips don’t satisfy this requirement.
 For pilots, the expenses at issue are usually M&IE expenses, because the airline pays for lodging directly or reimburses the pilot for it separately.

 The Internal Revenue Code and related guidance contain complex rules relating to the substantiation of business expenses.
-Although pilots can no longer claim deductions for travel expenses that weren’t paid by the airline, the substantiation rules are relevant because they still apply to airlines, which may require pilots to substantiate travel expenses.
+Prior to 2018, pilots could deduct unreimbursed job-related expenses to the extent those expenses exceeded 2 percent of adjusted gross income.
+These deductions were eliminated beginning in 2018.
+However, the substantiation rules are relevant because they still apply to airlines, which may require pilots to substantiate travel expenses.
 Accordingly, any pilot who’s been required by their airline to substantiate expenses should continue to do so, unless informed otherwise by the airline.

 Recognizing the burden of substantiating expenses, the IRS treats a designated amount of expenses relating to overnight trips as “deemed substantiated.”
 For amounts deemed substantiated, pilots don’t need to maintain records of the amounts actually spent while on the trip.